Greta Morgan

 Greta Morgan Salpeter (born February 12, 1988) is an American singer-songwriter and musician based in Los Angeles, California.
-Her career began in 2005 as singer/pianist of the Chicago-based band the Hush Sound.
+Her career began in 2004 as the singer and pianist of the Chicago-based band the Hush Sound.
 She later formed the band Gold Motel, whose debut album was released on June 1, 2010.
-Since 2014, she performs under the name Springtime Carnivore and has released two albums.
+Since 2014, she has performed under the name Springtime Carnivore and has released two albums.